 The main hub of human activity in Ballard occurs along Market Street and on Ballard Avenue, aka Ballard Old Town.
 Here you will find a smorgasbord of stores, cafes full of caffeinated quick in-and-outers and lethargic laptop surfers hogging the tables, top-rated and non-rated restaurants, fancy bars with overpriced cocktails and dive bars with strong house-pours, a plethora of craft breweries, places to get tattoos and piercings, specialty stores with nick-knacks to browse, record stores (vinyl is back!), plus beautiful people who fell out of fashion magazines, regular people and homeless people, more bars than you can shake a drunken fist at, live music venues......and ALWAYS some new business with a poster in the windows proclaiming "Opening Soon!"

-And of course Ballard currently has a whopping 10+ microbreweries, apologies, I mean craft beer breweries!
-It's a veritable mecca for craft brew lovers.
+And of course, Ballard currently has a whopping 10+ breweries, apologies, I mean craft beer breweries!
+Ballard is a must-visit for beer lovers and a great place for strolling between the different establishments.
 Throw in a food truck outside and you'll be in beer-munchies Nirvana!
 Just don't ask for a Bud Lite.